 Navneet Rajan Wasan

-Navneet Rajan Wasan is an expert on legal issues relating to internal security and counterterrorism.
+Navneet Rajan Wasan is an expert on legal issues relating to internal security and counter-terrorism.
 An Indian Police Service officer, he holds a postgraduate degree in International Relations and MPhil from School of International Studies, Jawaharlal Nehru University, New Delhi.
-He later earned his Law Degree from University of Delhi and Post Graduate Diploma in Management (PGDM) from Management Development Institute, Gurgaon.
-In his over thirty-five years of police service, he has served in different capacities in State of Andhra Pradesh, Central Bureau of Investigation, National Investigation Agency and retired from the service in November 2015 as Director General, Bureau of Police Research & Development, New Delhi.
+He later earned his Law Degree from the University of Delhi and Post Graduate Diploma in Management (PGDM) from Management Development Institute, Gurgaon.
+In his over thirty-five years of police service, he has served in different capacities in the State of Andhra Pradesh, Central Bureau of Investigation, National Investigation Agency and retired from the service in November 2015 as Director-General, Bureau of Police Research & Development, New Delhi.
 He was decorated with Indian Police Medal in 1996 and with Presidents Police Medal in 2004 for his illustrious service.

 Vice Admiral Shekhar Sinha (Retd.)

-KP Singh, Indian Revenue Service, 1991 Batch is a partner with the AZB Partners firm of Advocates and Solicitors and took Voluntary Retirement as Commissioner Customs, Central Excise and Service Tax.
+KP Singh, Indian Revenue Service, 1991 Batch is a partner with the AZB Partners firm of Advocates and Solicitors and took Voluntary Retirement as Commissioner Customs, Central Excise, and Service Tax.
 He is a qualified lawyer and specializes in Indirect Taxes, in particular Customs, Central Excise, Service Tax, Narcotics, including Money Laundering, Economic Offences, GST, and Special Chemicals, Organisms, Materials, Equipment and Technologies (SCOMET) matters.
-He has an experience of over 24 years in the field of Indirect Tax including over 23 years of experience with the Indian Customs, Central Excise, Service Tax Department as class 1 officer, where he held several important positions.
-These include Assessment, Audit, Investigations, Enforcement, Vigilance & Anti-Corruption, Search and Seizures.
+He has experience of over 24 years in the field of Indirect Tax, including over 23 years of experience with the Indian Customs, Central Excise, Service Tax Department as class 1 officer, where he held several important positions.
+These include Assessment, Audit, Investigations, Enforcement, Vigilance & Anti-Corruption, Search, and Seizures.
 He also represented Revenue Department before Customs Central Excise and Service Tax Appellate Tribunal (CESTAT) for 5 years and remained with the Supreme Court for 18 months handling Enforcement Directorate, Foreign Exchange Regulation Act (FERA) and Conservation of Foreign Exchange and Prevention of Smuggling Activities Act (COFEPOSA) Matters.
-He has also extensive experience in handling Commercial /Tax crimes, DGFT, Gems & Jewelry, EOU and SEZ matters during the course of his employment with the Ministry of Finance.
-He has been associated with PHDCCI, ASSOCHAM, CII, FICCI, DPMC, ILI, GJEPC, IBJA as both, a speaker and contributor.
-He has been regular in Academia and Corporate Circle while advising on AML/CFT Measures based on FATF Guidelines, LBMA Responsible Sourcing and OECD Sustainable Business.
-He is also currently handling some high profile Enforcement Directorate (ED) Investigations as Partner, AZB.
+He also has extensive experience in handling Commercial /Tax crimes, DGFT, Gems & Jewelry, EOU and SEZ matters during the course of his employment with the Ministry of Finance.
+He has been associated with PHDCCI, ASSOCHAM, CII, FICCI, DPMC, ILI, GJEPC, IBJA as both a speaker and contributor.
+He has been regular in Academia and Corporate Circle while advising on AML/CFT Measures based on FATF Guidelines, LBMA Responsible Sourcing, and OECD Sustainable Business.
+He is also currently handling some high profile Enforcement Directorate (E.D.)
+Investigations as Partner, AZB.

-A prominent speaker on national and international cyber security conferences, Jiten is regularly quoted in Indian print and electronic media on global cyber issues.
-He is also invited by various arms of Government of India including its defense forces to train their cyber professionals.
-Acknowledging his authority on cyber security Amity University has conferred him Honorary Professorship.
+A prominent speaker on national and international cybersecurity conferences, Jiten is regularly quoted in Indian print and electronic media on global cyber issues.
+He is also invited by various arms of Government of India, including its defense forces, to train their cyber professionals.
+Acknowledging his authority on cybersecurity Amity University has conferred him Honorary Professorship.
 Jiten is a visiting faculty at the famed Foreign Service Institute, Ministry of External Affairs.

 J V Ramamurthy

-J V Ramamurthy, popularly known as JVR, is a senior professional with nearly 40 years of experience in IT Security, Telecom Security, Banking, IT Manufacturing and Exports.
-JVR holds an engineering degree in Electronics & Communications, from Guindy Engineering College, and a Master's degree in Applied Electronics from the Madras Institute of Technology, both in Chennai.
+J V Ramamurthy, popularly known as JVR, is a senior professional with nearly 40 years of experience in I.T.
+Security, Telecom Security, Banking, I.T.
+Manufacturing, and Exports.
+JVR holds an engineering degree in Electronics & Communications from Guindy Engineering College, and a Master's degree in Applied Electronics from the Madras Institute of Technology, both in Chennai.

 J V Ramamurthy began his career as an aeronautical engineer with Hindustan Aeronautics Ltd. at the Avionics Design Bureau.
-He then moved on deputation to INAS integration organization, Ministry of Defence & later to SAGEM-Cergy Pontoise, France on Flight Test Integration rigs for Jaguar.
+He then moved on deputation to INAS integration organization, Ministry of Defence & later to SAGEM-Cergy Pontoise, France, on Flight Test Integration rigs for Jaguar.

 He later joined HCL as the Regional Customer Engineering Support Manager in 1988 and went on to head the company's support services.
 He was appointed as the President & CEO of HCL Office Automation Ltd. in 1998.
-He subsequently took over as President & COO of HCL Infosystems and served in the board of HCL Infosystems.
-In all his roles at HCL, he has with his keen insight and vision, re-engineered & re-defined the business organization to optimally utilize its core strengths.
+He subsequently took over as President & COO of HCL Infosystems and served on the board of HCL Infosystems.
+In all his roles at HCL, he has, with his keen insight and vision, re-engineered & re-defined the business organization to optimally utilize its core strengths.

 Nicholas C Auclair

-Nicholas C Auclair is Professor of Counterinsurgency/Counternarcotics and Intelligence Studies at the Virginia Military Institute.
-He previously taught at the American University in Washington DC.
+Nicholas C Auclair is a Professor of Counterinsurgency/Counternarcotics and Intelligence Studies at the Virginia Military Institute.
+He previously taught at the American University in Washington, D.C.
 Prior to that, Nicholas had a distinguished career in the United States Air Force (USAF) where he served for 8 years as an Intelligence Officer and was stationed in Guam, the Republic of the Philippines, and in DIA headquarters in Washington, DC and then served 12 years as USAF reservist performing duties at the DIA, the Pacific Command region, and in Panama.
 Concurrently, while working as a USAF reservist, Nicholas served as a senior civilian Intelligence Analyst for the Defense Intelligence Agency (DIA) where he produced intelligence documents for senior members of the U.S. government including the President, Secretary of Defense and State, and Members of Congress on a variety of Asian topics including political/military issues, and insurgency and concurrently as a Guest Lecturer on the Philippines and Sri Lankan insurgencies at the United States Air Force Special Operations School; and as an Intelligence Analyst at the Defense Intelligence Agency specializing in Asian Order of battle, counterinsurgency, and counternarcotics issues.
-He was assigned to work on DIA Asian issues to include extensive analysis of the insurgency in Kashmir, Sri Lanka, and the Philippines.
-He also served as counternarcotics analyst for Asia and Central America.
+He was assigned to work on DIA Asian issues to include an extensive analysis of the insurgency in Kashmir, Sri Lanka, and the Philippines.
+He also served as a counternarcotics analyst for Asia and Central America.

-In recognition of his work, Nicholas was awarded DIA’s 1998 Intelligence Analyst of the Year award.
-Nicholas earned a Masters of Arts Degree in Asian Studies with a specialization in Low Intensity Warfare Analysis from the University of Philippines and a Bachelor of Arts Degree in English and the Chinese Language from the Ohio State University.
+In recognition of his work, Nicholas was awarded DIA's 1998 Intelligence Analyst of the Year award.
+Nicholas earned a Masters of Arts Degree in Asian Studies with a specialization in Low-Intensity Warfare Analysis from the University of Philippines and a Bachelor of Arts Degree in English and the Chinese Language from the Ohio State University.